mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 THIS DEPENDS ON WHAT THE CONCEPTION OF ABSTRACTION IS HERE

-### Beyond types of abstraction in frameworks, the purpose of the frameworks being addressed is also relevant.

-Before further analysis on semantic waves,

-This is the motivational aspect of framework?

-a.
-As a research framework - Eriksson et al.
-b.
-A facilitator / design framework -
-c. as a participant framework for navigation and goal formation as explored in the previous chapter.

-Addressing the first aspect, the process of rising the concrete outlined above is helpful not just for analysis (a) but also for ongoing pedagogical design (b).

-The third aspect c, can be returned to, but where and when in this chapter?
-Points follow:
-- the link with the experienced feature of the game / product as a framework increases inclusive nature of process (later?)

-PERHAPS MOVE THIS TO NEXT SECTION
-What about semantic waves and movement.
-How explicit does the understanding of the motion between poles need to be?
-For example in my design, it is not very explicit of guided towards.
-However, this may be different in different UK computing settings.

-This potential non-alignment with UK non-formal may be a limitation in the take up of this research.

 #### Observations on abstract / concrete dimensions in my data - MERGE WITH BELOW - OR BE CLEAR HOW DIFFERENT DATA / ANALYSIS